-Beautiful beaches nearby Agia Galini
+Beautiful beaches near Agia Galini

 If you are looking to explore the greater area of Agia Galini, why not start by exploring some of the most wonderful beaches the area has to offer.
-Beaches with magnificent views, sunsets and crystal clear waters.
+Beaches with magnificent views, sunsets, and crystal clear waters.

-If you want to visit beaches by boat.
+Visit the beaches by boat.
 The 'Elizabeth' boat sails to Agios Georgios and Prasonisi, the 'Agia Galini' boat to Paximadia island and the 'Sachtouris' boat to Preveli.
 All boats set off from the harbor of Agia Galini at 10.30 every morning.

 Agios Georgios beach - is the closest beach beyond Agia Galini by car.
 It is a ten minute drive from Agia Galini and the road is paved with asphalt.
 Agios Georgios is a beautiful sandy beach with clear blue waters and with a wonderful, cosy little taverna down by the beach.
 You definitely shouldn't miss going.
 Info: you have to take your own sun umbrella with.